linc-lion/LINC-detector/README.md

 This project intends to help LINC in the process of identifying lions by processing their pictures through software.
 In particular, the purpose of this project is to act as a preprocessor, and extract usefull parts of the input picture to be used as features for the lion identifying models.

-Built using pytorch and based on torchvision's models.
+Built using pytorch and based on torchvision's reference models.

 ## Installation
 Python 3.6 or newer is needed.